UCSC-VLAA/MeDiM/README.md

 ### About this repo:

-The repository contains the official implementation of "MeDiM".
+The repository contains the official implementation of "MeDiM", and it is still under development.

 ## 🏥 Introduction